ATS Built 68RFE Transmission (Transmission Only)

 Accept a pre-paid shipping label for your core return.*

 Please Accept Core Charge * VIEW CORE RETURN POLICY **

-There are several things that should be understood about the 68-RFE ATS built transmission.
+There are many things that need to be understood about the RAM 68-RFE transmission.
 This transmission was originally designed to be very inexpensive to manufacture.
 This approach forced the original designers to cut corners in size and quality of materials that could be used.
 On a positive note, the technology that is utilized in the transmission is leading edge; this advanced technology has forced the aftermarket to completely rethink how to modify and control the transmission so that it can still perform and remain reliable while modifying the engine to have higher power levels over stock.